Resources

 They can:

 Lake Whatcom hosts boaters from all over Washington and Canada.
-This extensive use of the Lake makes it very probable that aquatic invasive species from other locations will hitch a ride on an unsuspecting vessel and end up in our Lake.
+This extensive use of the lake makes it likely that aquatic invasive species from other locations will hitch a ride on an unsuspecting vessel and end up in our local lakes.

 You can help!

-To prevent the spread of exotic aquatics, make it part of your regular boating routine to follow these important steps listed below.
+To prevent the spread of aquatic invasive species, make it part of your regular boating routine to follow these important steps below:

 Clean